ATLANTA WORKERS' COMP ATTORNEYS

 Options if You Were Denied a Claim

-There’s no guarantee your claim goes through.
-Perhaps the insurance company decides that there isn’t enough evidence that the injury was caused by an accident in the office, or that it was the result of a preexisting condition.
+There’s no guarantee that your claim goes through.
+Perhaps the insurance company decides that there isn’t enough evidence that the injury was caused by an accident in the office or that it was the result of a preexisting condition.
 Our Atlanta workers’ compensation attorneys have seen employers use a wide range of tactics to try to undermine the workers’ compensation claims of our clients.
 Some examples include: